rA3ka/dstack-examples/private-docker-registry/README.md

 ## Notices

-- The environtment variables are required to be set in the PHALA Cloud through the `Encrypted Secrets`.
+- The environment variables are required to be set in the Dstack and Phala Cloud through the `Encrypted Secrets` feature.

     ```
     DOCKER_USERNAME=